Skip to content

 )

-# Initialize an engine for information extraction
+# Choose a model for information extraction

 # Define the structure of information you want to extract